 Chromatic abberation is yet another physical artifact that along with film grain has managed to creep itself back into renders that doesn't suffer from this downside.
 As something that little bit of extra on top & feel more "real".
 Combine with a mask for control.
+Node Setup:

 Having to censor something should be something that's near and dear to anyone who has done degenerate enough content to warrant censoring on various release platforms.
 While a basic blur can frequently do the job admirably.
 Its always valuable to spice things up a little bit more.
 Where each tile can hint at what's underneath while complying with the rules.

 Troubleshooting always starts with locating just where your problem is.
 With its node based approach, the Blender compositor makes that easy, provided you put in the minute it takes to order your nodes to something more readable.
 Each node leading into the next node can easily be disected just what its doing by ctrl-shift clicking it.
 However, when you're laying effects.
 It can be good to keep them stacked together.
 In contrast to:

 The visual cluster-fuck makes it hard to read and far harder to getting an overview at a glance.
 While it is not so difficult to figure out where every individual piece eventually ends up.
 It can be very enlightening to go over your setup and clean it up.

 So, what tools do you have to clean it up?